os-climate/osc-transformer-presteps/docs/index.rst

 ==================
-osc-transformer-presteps
+osc-data-extractor
 ==================

-This is the documentation of **osc-transformer-presteps**.
+This is the documentation of **osc-data-extractor**.

 .. note::